fragglet/tumba/README.md

  * NIS, automount, and any of Samba's more obscure bells and whistles you may have used in the past.

-There is also (currently) no implementation of nmbd here, which you will need to get a working setup.
-You can just use the normal Samba version of nmbd.

 **This is based on a very old version of Samba, and there may be bugs or security issues hiding in here that have since been fixed in mainline Samba.
 This is purely for fun and personal use by hobbyists and retro enthusiasts.
 You should